ilbers/isar/doc/user_manual.md

 image to be generated may be specified through the `IMAGE_FSTYPES` variable.
 Currently, the following image types are provided:

+ - `tar` - tarball of the root file system
+ - `cpio` - cpio archive
- - `ext4` - Raw ext4 filesystem image (default option for `qemuarm` machine).
+ - `ext4` - raw ext4 filesystem image (default option for `qemuarm` machine)
- - `wic-img` - A full disk image with user-specified partitions created and populated using the wic tool.
+ - `wic` - full disk image with user-specified partitions created and populated using the wic tool
- - `ubi-img` - A image for use on mtd nand partitions employing UBI
+ - `ubi` - image for use on mtd nand partitions employing UBI
- - `vm-img` - A image for use on VirtualBox or VMware
+ - `ova` - Open Virtual Appliance: image for use on VirtualBox or VMware

+In addition, image types can be converted using suffixes, e.g. `tar.gz`.
+Available conversions are `gz` and `xz`, which both provide image compression.

 There are several image types can be listed in `IMAGE_FSTYPES` divided by space.